PEPPER GROWING TIPS

 80-85°F

-daytime soil temp., and room temp. at night.
+daytime soil temp., and keep at room temp. at night.
 Do not refrigerate while germinating!
-Always check to see that you are getting 80-85°F with a thermometer.
+Always check to see that soil temperature you are getting 80-85°F with a soil thermometer.

 3.)
-Always use a soil thermometer or Taylor brand indoor-outdoor thermometer, and put the outdoor sensor in the soil.
+Always use a soil thermometer or Taylor brand indoor-outdoor thermometer with the outdoor sensor on a long wire, and put the outdoor sensor in the soil.
 The indoor-outdoor thermometer will measure down to 1/10th of a degree.

 .